 The Zazulas started building their metal empire at the Rock ‘n’ Roll Heaven record store in East Brunswick (it later moved to Clark) and remained based in New Jersey throughout their ’80s and ’90s heyday.

-While Jon, who published an autobiography last year (“Heavy Tales: The Metal.
+While Jon, who published an autobiography in 2019 (“Heavy Tales: The Metal.
 The Music.
 The Madness.
-As Lived By Jon Zazula”), is the more public face of the label, he and Marsha were always very much a team.
+As Lived by Jon Zazula”), is the more public face of the label, he and Marsha were always very much a team.

 “Marsha has been my partner and worked side-by-side with me the whole way through,” he said in an interview last year.
 “We’ve been married 40 years.
 When I had no one to find the answer for impossible questions Marsha was there.
 It was Marsha who signed King’s X and picked out the first Motörhead record to sell at Rock N’ Roll Heaven.
 She’s my angel and I dare say that you’d find anyone who would stick with someone as crazy as me all these years.”

 In a separate interview, Jon also said Megaforce and its artists “were like family.
 And that’s the vibe that I put out and that Marsha put out.
 If you couldn’t relate to me, you could relate to Marsha.”

 Explaining why he wrote “Heavy Tales,” Jon said that part of his motivation was showing how much Marsha contributed.